s-gryt/sgryt.com/_posts/2024-07-09-dip-in-lambda.md

 When you design with **DIP**, your application components are loosely coupled.
 This means that new functionality, third-party services, or even API updates can be integrated easily, enabling smoother evolution and reducing the need for costly re-architectures.

-**Example**: Suppose you initially used DynamoDB for storage but later switch to Aurora Serverless for better querying capabilities.
+🔍**Example**: Suppose you initially used DynamoDB for storage but later switch to Aurora Serverless for better querying capabilities.
 With **DIP**, this transition can be done by swapping the underlying database layer without requiring significant changes to the business logic or performance-critical parts of your Lambda function.

 ## Conclusion: Scaling Serverless Efficiently with Dependency Inversion